 Every day in the world of e-commerce, there is such an incredible variety of transactions that take place; many of which require providers to have access to consumer data.
 However, many users have concerns about giving over their personal data—and for good reason.
 Far too often highly sensitive data is misused, unlawfully used for advertising purposes, or even passed on to other third parties.
 In order to avoid unhappy customers, as well as any possible legal consequences, it is highly recommendable that companies stay on top of the subject of data protection.
+This is especially the case since the introduction of the GDPR in May 2018 – and if you haven’t had a look at the consequences of this yet, it is high time you do so.
 Anyone who loses sight of the complex data security issues very quickly runs the danger of breaking laws and incurring very costly fines.

 The term ‘data protection’ originally stems from Europe and came about in reference to privacy-protective legislation.
 In the United States, on the other hand, this is more often referred to as data privacy.
 Data privacy in the US can vary depending on which state you are in.
 When it comes to data protection, the laws in the UK stem primarily from European Union legislation, which has comprehensive guidelines and legislation on this matter.
 Within the European Union, data protection is viewed as being a basic and fundamental right for all citizens and the UK is no different in this regard.

 - A note on Google Analytics and similar